oracle/graal/sulong/README.md

 implemented in C/C++ and will be compiled to a shared library or a bitcode file.
 To do so, we use `clang` and other LLVM tools bundled with the [Toolchain](docs/TOOLCHAIN.md).
-In addition, system tools such as a linker or `make` as well as system headers are needed.
+In addition, system tools such as a linker, `make` and `cmake` as well as system headers are needed.

 #### Linux

 On a Linux-based operating system you can usually use the package manager to install these requirements.
-For example, on Debian based system, installing the `build-essential` meta package should be sufficient.
+For example, on Debian based system, installing the `build-essential` and the `cmake` package should be sufficient.

 #### MacOS

-On MacOS those dependencies are provided by Xcode.
+While on MacOS most dependencies are provided by Xcode, `cmake` is not included and needs to be installed manually.
+A version for MacOS can be downloaded from the [cmake homepage](https://cmake.org/download/).

 On recent MacOS versions, you may run into a build error like this:

 ```